wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 2.1 =
+* Removed BOM from php file
+* Removed some rogue code I forget to take out after testing
+* Set wpautop to false to try and stop paragraphs and linebreaks being removed
+* Adapted call to second description code to allow for shortcodes

 = 2.0 =
 * add ability to add a description to the bottom of the category listing.
 Evidently this is useful in ecommerce sites but I guess it can also help to add extra category specific information or advertising.
 * add ability to set a category image